 Exhale slowly, and with resistance, through your mouth (or nose, whatever feels best to you) for 6 seconds.
 This time, let your belly tighten.

 In focusing on your breath, you can turn this into a meditative practice.
-Practice often and this will become natural to you, and when anxiety is high, its best to do at least 3 reps of this technique to bring it down immediately.
+Practice often and this will become natural to you.